duckfuss/duckfuss.github.io/content/Entertaining the truth.md

 >2.
 How many peer reviewed publications have they written in that field?
 >3.
 How do you know to trust their opinion?

-Opinion writers are employed to have an opinion, not to be an expert in every field they may cover (*for this is simply not possible*).
-But most presciently, they are journalists at a partisan media organisation and so approach each topic with an obvious and clear political predisposition.
+Opinion writers are employed to have an opinion, not to be an expert in every field they may cover (*for this is simply not possible*). **But** most presciently, they are journalists at a partisan media organisation and so approach each topic with an obvious and clear political predisposition.
 The problem is their ideology informs their opinion on the world.
 This is a complete inversion of the scientific method, where opinion should only ever be formed from evidence, not a fallible logic like political ideology.

 >[!quote] Specific media outlets – as well as journalists – need to be far more open about their biases and clearer about distinguishing news from comment.
 >*[[Nic Newman and Richard Fletcher - Bias, Bullshit and Lies - Report.pdf|Nic Newman et al.]]*

-Whilst respectable opinion columns on both sides *will* surface evidence and statistics to back their claims, respectable opinion columns on both sides *are **able to*** surface evidence and statistics to back their claims.
+Whilst respectable opinion columns on both sides *will* surface evidence and statistics to back their claims, respectable opinion columns on both sides ***can*** surface evidence and statistics to back their claims.
 There is **no** neutral meta-analysis, **no** equal assessment of facts, **no** opportunity for the reader to even see all the facts.
 Rather the job of an opinion writer is to construct the illusion of evidence stacking up to support their thesis.

 >[!question]- 3 questions...